exercism/website-copy/tracks/javascript/exercises/bob/mentoring.md

 more interesting in some languages, but in JavaScript it doesn't.

 ### Common suggestions
-- If a student uses the complicated `RegEx` of `isShouting`, discuss its use over a simpler `message.toUpperCase() === message && /A-Z/.test(message)` which checks if there is at least one letter.
+- If a student uses the complicated `RegExp` of `isShouting`, discuss its use over a simpler `message.toUpperCase() === message && /A-Z/.test(message)` which checks if there is at least one letter.
-- If a student uses the correct `RegEx` but does _not_ use the `^` or `$` boundaries, explain how we're trying to match the entire message and not part of it.
+- If a student uses the correct `RegExp` but does _not_ use the `^` or `$` boundaries, explain how we're trying to match the entire message and not part of it.
 The tests won't raise a false positive, but other input might.

 ### Talking points
 - If a student does not use regex, this is a good opportunity to introduce them, but it should not be a requirement for approval.
 Suggest to simplify solution without regex as much as possible, approve it and then optionally ask the student to try using regex if interested.